Yosemite National Park

 Lafayette Bunnell gave Yosemite Valley its name.

 The indigenous natives of Yosemite called themselves the Ahwahneechee, meaning "dwellers" in Ahwahnee.[1]
-The Ahwahneechee People was the only tribe that lived in the boundaries of Yosemite National Park but other tribes lived in its surrounding areas, together they formed a larger Indigneous population in California, called the Southern Sierra Miwok.[2]
+The Ahwahneechee People were the only tribe that lived within the park boundaries, but other tribes lived in surrounding areas.
+Together they formed a larger Indigenous population in California, called the Southern Sierra Miwok.[2]
 They are related to the Northern Paiute and Mono tribes.
-Other tribes like the Central Sierra Miwoks and the Yokuts, who both lived in the San Joaquin Valley and central California, visited Yosemite to trade and intermarry with the Ahwahneechee.[3]
-This resulted in a blending of culture which helped preserve Indigenous people's presence in Yosemite after early American settlements and urban development threatened their survival.[2]
-Vegetation and game in the region were similar to modern time; acorns were a staple to their diet, as well as other seeds and plants, salmon and deer.[2]
+Other tribes like the Central Sierra Miwoks and the Yokuts, who both lived in the San Joaquin Valley and central California, visited Yosemite to trade and intermarry.[3][page needed]
+This resulted in a blending of culture that helped preserve their presence in Yosemite after early American settlements and urban development threatened their survival.[2]
+Vegetation and game in the region were similar to modern times; acorns were a dietary staple, as well as other seeds and plants, salmon and deer.[2]

-A major event impacting the native population of Yosemite and all of California in the mid-19th century was the California Gold Rush, which drew more than 90,000 European Americans to the area in less than two years, causing competition for resources between gold miners and the local Natives.[4]
-Before large amounts of European settlers arrived in California, about 70 years before the Gold Rush, the Indigenous population was estimated to be 300,000, once the Gold Rush started it dropped down to 150,000, and just ten years later, only about 50,000 remained.[5]
-The reason for such a decline in the Native American population results from numerous reasons including disease, birth rate decreases, starvation, and the conflicts from the American Indian Wars.
-The conflict in Yosemite is known as the Mariposa War, it started in December 1850 when California funded a state militia to drive Native people from contested territory, also known as Indigenous traditional and sacred homelands; the goal was to suppress Native American resistance to American expansion.[6]
+The 1848-1855 California Gold Rush was a major event impacting the native population.
+It drew more than 90,000 European Americans to the area in less than two years, causing competition for resources between gold miners and residents.[4]
+About 70 years before the Gold Rush, the indigenous population was estimated to be 300,000, quickly dropping to 150,000, and just ten years later, only about 50,000 remained.[5]
+The reasons for such a decline included disease, birth rate decreases, starvation, and conflicts from the American Indian Wars.
+The conflict in Yosemite is known as the Mariposa War.
+It started in December 1850 when California funded a state militia to drive Native people from contested territory to suppress Native American resistance to the European American influx.[6]

-In retaliation to the extermination and domestication of their people, and loss of their lands and resources, Yosemite Indian tribes often stole from settlers and miners, sometimes killing them, both actions seen as tribute for the great losses they experienced.[5]
-The War and formation of the Mariposa Battalion was partially the result of a single incident involving James Savage, a trader in Fresno, California whose trading post was attacked in December, 1850.
-After the incident, Savage rallied other miners and gained the support of local officials to pursue revenge and a full out war against the Natives, that is how he was appointed United States Army Major and leader the Mariposa Battalion in the beginning of 1851.[5]
-He and Captain John Boling were responsible for pursuing the Ahwahneechee people that were being led by Chief Tenaya and driving them as far west as possible, out of Yosemite.[7][5]
-In March 1851 under the command of Savage, the Mariposa Battalion captured about 70 Ahwahneechee and planned to take them to a reservation in Fresno, but they all managed to escape.
-Later in May, under the command of Boling, the battalion captured 35 Ahwahneechee including Chief Tenaya and marched them to the reservation but most were allowed to eventually leave and the rest escaped.[5]
+Yosemite tribes often stole from settlers and miners, sometimes killing them, in retribution for the extermination/domestication of their people, and loss of their lands and resources.[5]
+The War and formation of the Mariposa Battalion was partially the result of a single incident involving James Savage, a Fresno trader whose trading post was attacked in December, 1850.
+After the incident, Savage rallied other miners and gained the support of local officials to pursue a war against the Natives.
+He was appointed United States Army Major and leader of the Mariposa Battalion in the beginning of 1851.[5]
+He and Captain John Boling were responsible for pursuing the Ahwahneechee people, led by Chief Tenaya and driving them west, and out of Yosemite.[7][5]
+In March 1851 under Savage's command, the Mariposa Battalion captured about 70 Ahwahneechee and planned to take them to a reservation in Fresno, but they escaped.
+Later in May, under the command of Boling, the battalion captured 35 Ahwahneechee, including Chief Tenaya, and marched them to the reservation.
+Most were allowed to eventually leave and the rest escaped.[5]
 Tenaya and others fled across the Sierra Nevada and settled with the Mono Lake Paiutes.
-Tenaya and some of his companions were ultimately killed in 1853 either over stealing horses or a gambling conflict and the survivors of Tenaya's group and other Ahwahneechee were absorbed into the Mono Lake Paiute tribe.[5][8][9]
+Tenaya and some of his companions were ultimately killed in 1853 either over stealing horses or a gambling conflict.
+The survivors of Tenaya's group and other Ahwahneechee were absorbed into the Mono Lake Paiute tribe.[5][8][9]

 Sculpture of Chief Tenaya made by Sal Maccarone for the Tenaya Lodge in Yosemite National Park

-Accounts from this battalion were the first well-documented reports of ethnic Europeans entering Yosemite Valley.
+Accounts from this battalion were the first well-documented reports of European Americans entering Yosemite Valley.
 Attached to Savage's unit was Doctor Lafayette Bunnell, who later wrote about his awestruck impressions of the valley in The Discovery of the Yosemite.
 Bunnell is credited with naming Yosemite Valley, based on his interviews with Chief Tenaya.
 Bunnell wrote that Chief Tenaya was the founder of the Ahwahnee colony.[10]
 Bunnell falsely believed that the word "Yosemite" meant "full-grown grizzly bear."[11]
-In fact, "Yosemite" was derived from the Miwok term for the Ahwaneechee people: yohhe'meti, meaning "they are killers".[12][13][14]

-After the Mariposa War, a number of Native Americans continued to live in the Yosemite area, despite their overall population being severely decreased in the present-day park's boundary.
-The remaining Yosemite Ahwahneechee tribe members there were forced to relocate to an Indian village constructed in 1851 by the state government .[5]
-They learned to live within this camp and their limited rights, adapting to the changing environment by taking advantage of the growing tourism industry through employment opportunities and creating small businesses from selling goods and providing services.[2]
-Despite the integration of Indigenous people into the growing American settlement and tourism industry, their villages were destroyed and their people were forced to relocate four different times throughout the park's history.
+After the Mariposa War, Native Americans continued to live in the Yosemite area in reduced numbers.
+The remaining Yosemite Ahwahneechee tribe members there were forced to relocate to a village constructed in 1851 by the state government.[5]
+They learned to live within this camp and their limited rights, adapting to the changed environment by entering the tourism industry through employment and small businesses, manufacturing and selling goods and providing services.[2]
+Their villages were destroyed and their people forced to relocate four different times.
 The U.S. Army was responsible for the village's destruction in 1851 and 1906, and the National Park Service was responsible for it in 1929 and 1969.[5]
 In 1969, the National Park Service evicted the remaining Native people from their residences and destroyed their village as part of a fire-fighting exercise.[6]
-A reconstructed "Indian Village of Ahwahnee" has been erected behind the Yosemite Museum, located next to the Yosemite Valley Visitor Center.[15][16][17]
+A reconstructed "Indian Village of Ahwahnee" sits behind the Yosemite Museum, located next to the Yosemite Valley Visitor Center.[12][13][14]

-By the late 19th century, the population of all native inhabitants in Yosemite was difficult to determine, estimates ranged from smaller numbers, such as thirty individuals, to several hundred.
-The Ahwahneechee people and their descendants were even harder to identify.[5]
-The last full-blooded Ahwahneechee died in 1931, her name was Totuya, or Maria Lebrado, she was the granddaughter of Chief Tenaya and one of many forced out of her ancestral homelands in Yosemite National Park.[5][6]
-Now the Ahwahneechee live through the memory of their descendants, their fellow Yosemite Natives, and through museums like the Yosemite, California museum exhibit in the Smithsonian and the Yosemite Museum.[5]
-As a method of self preservation and resilience, the Indigenous people of California proposed treaties in 1851 and 1852 which would have established land reservations for them but Congress refused to sign them.[5]
-The quest for justice and sovereignty by Yosemite Natives has been ongoing for well over a hundred years.
-The Southern Sierra Miwuk Nation is still seeking tribal sovereignty and federal recognition, which is critical for their wellbeing and cultural preservation.[6][18]
-Progress has been made in terms of the relationship between the U.S. government and tribal governments with the National Park Service creating policies to protect Indigenous sacred sites and allow Natives to return to their homelands and use National Park resources.[18][19]
+By the late 19th century, the population of all native inhabitants in Yosemite was difficult to determine, estimates ranged from thirty to several hundred.
+The Ahwahneechee people and their descendants were hard to identify.[5]
+The last full-blooded Ahwahneechee died in 1931.
+Her name was Totuya, or Maria Lebrado.
+She was the granddaughter of Chief Tenaya and one of many forced out of her ancestral homelands.[5][6]
+The Ahwahneechee live through the memory of their descendants, their fellow Yosemite Natives, and through the Yosemite exhibit in the Smithsonian and the Yosemite Museum.[5]
+As a method of self-preservation and resilience, the Indigenous people of California proposed treaties in 1851 and 1852 that would have established land reservations for them, but Congress refused to ratify them.[5]
+The Southern Sierra Miwuk Nation is seeking tribal sovereignty and federal recognition.[6][15]
+The National Park Service created policies to protect sacred sites and allow Native People to return to their homelands and use National Park resources.[15][16]

 Early tourists